Centre for Contemporary Cultural Studies: History

+The centre was the focus for what became known internationally as the "Birmingham School" of cultural studies, or, more generally, British cultural studies.
+Dennis Dworkin writes that "a critical moment" in the beginning of cultural studies as a field was when Richard Hoggart used the term in 1964 in founding the CCCS, thus becoming the world's first institutional home of cultural studies.

+Hoggart appointed as his assistant Stuart Hall, who would effectively be directing CCCS by 1968.
+Hall formally assumed the directorship of CCCS in 1971, when Hoggart left Birmingham to become Assistant Director-General of UNESCO.
+Thereafter, the field of cultural studies became closely associated with Hall's work.
+In 1979, Hall left Birmingham to accept a prestigious chair in sociology at the Open University, and Richard Johnson took over the directorship of the centre.
+Hall was succeeded by Richard Johnson (19801987).

-The centre was the focus for what became known as the Birmingham School of Cultural Studies, or, more generally, 'British cultural studies'.
-After its first director, Richard Hoggart, departed in 1968, the centre was led by Stuart Hall (19691979).
-He was succeeded by Richard Johnson (19801987).
-The Birmingham CCCS approach to culture and politics evolved from a complex moment within British post-war history: the rise of the anti-Stalinist New Left; the promotion of adult education in Britain after World War II; the "Americanization" of British popular culture and the growth of mass communication in the decades after 1945; the growing multiculturalism of British society; and, the eventual influence within British academia of new critical methods like semiotics and structuralism.
+The Birmingham CCCS approach to culture and politics evolved from a complex moment within British post-war history: the rise of the anti-Stalinist New Left; the promotion of adult education in Britain after World War II; the "Americanization" of British popular culture and the growth of mass communication in the decades after 1945; the growing multiculturalism of British society; and, the eventual influence within British academia of new critical methods such as semiotics and structuralism.

 Drawing on a variety of influences (feminism, structuralism, Marxismespecially the work of Louis Althusser and Antonio Gramsci, sociology, critical race theory, and post-structuralism), over the course of several decades the Centre pioneered a variety of approaches to the study of culture, including: ideological analysis; studies of working-class cultures and subcultures; the role of media audiences; feminist cultural research; hegemonic struggles in state politics; and the place of race in social and cultural processes.
 Notable Centre books include Off-Centre: Feminism and Cultural Studies, Resistance through Rituals, The Empire Strikes Back, Border Patrols: Policing the Boundaries of Heterosexuality.
 The history of this development can be found in the series of stencilled occasional papers the Centre published between 1973 and 1988.
-To mark the 50th anniversary of the CCCS's founding, the University of Birmingham—in collaboration with former members of staff at the centre, including Richard Johnson, Stuart Hall, and Michael Green—created an archive of CCCS-related material at the Cadbury Research Library at Birmingham.